 Deslaurier Custom Cabinets Inc.

-$31,431.86 to drive productive improvements through the adaptation of new technologies in order to improve workflow.
+$31,431.86 to drive productive improvements through innovation and the adaptation of new technologies to improve workflow.

 ETM Industries Inc.

-$17, 925 over two years towards the development of a well-structured and executable growth plan for ETM Industries Inc.
+$17, 925 over two years to generate a well-structured and executable business growth plan.

-$100,000 over five years to support the hiring of new skilled full time employees to increase market competitiveness and overall business strength.
+$100,000 over four years to create new highly skilled full time positions, increase market competitiveness and enhance overall business strength.

 Horsecountry Campground Inc.

-$14,788.00 to launch new and innovative tourism products in Renfrew County.
+$14,788.00 to launch new and innovative tourism products/services in Renfrew County.

 KI Pembroke Inc.

-$100,000.00 over two years to support the development of a product line to expand their market competitiveness.
+$100,000.00 over two years to accelerate the development of a product line to expand their market competitiveness.

 Killaloe Wood Products

-$4,748.89 to support costs towards increasing sales in their mulch division through training and new marketing and promotional materials.
+$4,748.89 to increase sales in their mulch division through employee development training, and enhanced new marketing promotions.

 The Lavallee Centre

-$100,000 over four years to support the transition of the business to a new location and expand on existing services.
+$100,000 over four years to support the transition of the business to a new location and accelerate business growth.

 Lavern Heideman & Sons Limited